Ballet Mistakes To Try And Avoid

 Rolling the Feet In

 ballet mistakesSometimes dancers try to get their feet to turn out more than the hips allow for, and this causes the arches of the feet to roll inwards.
 Turnout is always from the hips and is not about forcing your feet open.
-This ballet mistake places a whole lot of stress on the tendons of the feet and will lead to injuries as the rest of the body will overcompensate for the imbalance when your knees can’t line up over the toes.
+This ballet mistake places a whole lot of stress on the tendons of the feet and knees.
+It will lead to injuries as the rest of the body will overcompensate for the imbalance when your knees can’t line up over the toes.

 The dancer needs to think of turnout as an activity, not a position.
-Dancers need to concentrate on standing on the heel, the ball of the big toe and the ball of the little toe.
+Dancers need to concentrate on standing on the heel, the ball of the big toe, and the ball of the little toe.
 These three points must remain in contact with the floor at all times when the foot is flat on the floor.

 Over-Arching of the Spine

 The dancer should think of having her tailbone down and her navel lifted upwards.
-Think of the four T’s – no tucking, tilting, twisting or tipping of the hips.
+Think of the four T’s – no tucking, tilting, twisting, or tipping of the hips.

-In order for a dancer to fix her ballet mistakes and habits, she needs to stay mindful and focused throughout her class.
+For a dancer to fix her ballet mistakes and habits, she needs to stay mindful and focused throughout her class.
 When trying to fix a problem, the dancer will really need to focus on that mistake for a while, but as the muscle memory kicks in, it won’t be so much hard thinking anymore, as the body will take over.

 4 thoughts on “Ballet Mistakes To Try And Avoid”